Prof Yang Zhenlin

 “This downside of cities was an imminent concern of city governance at the outbreak of the COVID-19 pandemic,” says Yang Zhenlin, Professor of Economics and Statistics at Singapore Management University (SMU).

-In one research, Prof Yang studied the impact of urban density, city government efficiency, and medical resources on COVID-19 infection and death outcomes in China.
+In one research, Yang studied the impact of urban density, city government efficiency, and medical resources on COVID-19 infection and death outcomes in China.
 The study used a data model to map out the simultaneity of infection and death outcomes, the spatial pattern of the transmission, the inter-temporal dynamics of the disease, and the unobserved city- and time-specific effects.
 He explains, “We found that population density does indeed increase the level of infections.
 But fortunately, government efficiency was able to significantly mitigate the negative impacts of urban density.”

-Prof Yang’s research focus is on spatial econometrics, a subfield of economics in which the theoretical models used leverage spatial data that includes coordinates or distances between the units.
+Yang’s research focus is on spatial econometrics, a subfield of economics in which the theoretical models used leverage spatial data that includes coordinates or distances between the units.
 The essence of spatial econometrics is Tobler's First Law of Geography, that “everything is related to everything else, but near things are more related than distant things.”

-Elaborating on the difference between traditional theoretical methodologies and those used in spatial econometrics, Prof Yang says, “Classical analysis methods are fairly straightforward – for instance, given one unit increase of your education, you would expect that you will earn this much more in the future.
+Elaborating on the difference between traditional theoretical methodologies and those used in spatial econometrics, Yang says, “Classical analysis methods are fairly straightforward – for instance, given one unit increase of your education, you would expect that you will earn this much more in the future.
 This is a very clean and neat explanation.”

 It’s when the spatial econometrics lens is applied thatthings get much more complicated.
 “In reality, a person’s future performance not only depends on their personal characteristics, but also their social capital, and their peers’ social capital.
 Everything is interconnected,” he adds.